 |Previous College:||Green Mountain '87|

-Rich Conover has been named the assistant women’s basketball coach at UMBC, as announced by head coach Phil Stern in June of 2013.
+Rich Conover was named the assistant women’s basketball coach at UMBC in June of 2013.

-Conover, a former head coach in the America East Conference, returns after four seasons as the head coach of Division II Le Moyne.
+Conover, a former head coach in the America East Conference, returned to the America East after four seasons as the head coach of Division II Le Moyne.
 During his time in Syracuse, N.Y., Conover served as the Coaches Council Chair, bringing forth ideas and concerns to the program’s athletic director.
 He also implemented an academic progress plan which raised the Dolphins’ women’s basketball team’s grade point average from 2.6 to 3.4.

 In 1999, Conover began a four-year stint as an assistant coach at Binghamton, where he helped the Bearcats transition from a Division II institution to Division I. During the 2002-03 campaign, Conover was named the acting head coach for the final 16 games of the year and earned the head coaching job following that season’s end.